Street-Legal (album)

-Street-Legal is the 18th studio album by American singer-songwriter Bob Dylan, released on June 15, 1978, by Columbia Records.
+Street-Legal is the eighteenth studio album by American singer-songwriter Bob Dylan, released on June 15, 1978, by Columbia Records.
 The album was a departure for Dylan, who assembled a large pop-rock band with female backing vocalists for its recording.

 After receiving positive reviews on his previous album, Desire, Dylan was met with a more lukewarm critical reception for Street-Legal, though the album was still commercially successful, being certified as Gold in the US and Platinum in the UK.
 Many critics gave the album a more positive re-appraisal following its release in a remixed and remastered edition in 1999.